WE CAN HELP

 The Freedom Hub is an Australian anti-slavery organisation, experienced in running a successful ethical business with slave-free supply chains.
 ALL profits from our social enterprises are allocated to fight global slavery and to help victims in Australia recover.

 Small businesses will want to DIY as much as possible to save money.
-We will ensure you have the practical ‘how to’ on checking your supply chain for risk of slavery.
+We will ensure you have the practical ‘how to’ on checking your supply chain for the risk of slavery.
 We will equip you with a clear understanding of compliance with the law, and help you begin to write your MSA statement.
 We will show you how to leverage these new market opportunities, how to be a purpose-driven business, how to increase sales through ethical values and how to be a leader within your industry.

-For businesses over $50 million in revenue who must comply with the law and submit a statement, we can train your employees on Modern Slavery and help you with REMEDIATION processes.
-Every entity is different so a one on one chat would benefit large organisation more.
-We can also help you discern your risks of slavery and develop the next best steps for your company.
+Every entity is different so a one on one chat would benefit large organisations more.
+We will help you discern your risks of slavery and develop the next best steps for your company.

-The Freedom Hub has taught about modern slavery to many organisations including:
+The Freedom Hub training on modern slavery and human rights business practices has impacted many large organisations including:

 Improved brand image (people before profit)